LIFE With Grace Kelly and Prince Rainier: Photos From the ‘Wedding of the Century’

 Before William and Kate, before Charles and Di, before Liz and Dick (I and II), before any of the “storybook” weddings of the past several decades, there was the fairytale wedding of the last century: the April 1956 nuptials of Grace Kelly and Prince Rainier III of Monaco.
 The tale of the American movie star and Philadelphia native marrying the prince of a small, sensationally wealthy city-state was simply too perfect to ignore — and for months leading up to the event, from the time of the couple’s engagement until the two ceremonies (civil and religious) that formalized their union, the Hollywood princess and the real-life prince were hardly ever out of the news.

-Here, on the anniversary of the “wedding of the century,” LIFE.com presents photos — many of which never ran in LIFE — from the moment the couple announced their engagement in January 1956 until they were married three and a half months later in Monaco.
+Here, LIFE.com presents photos — many of which never ran in LIFE — from the moment the couple announced their engagement in January 1956 until they were married three and a half months later in Monaco.
 In an issue published few weeks after the wedding, LIFE framed the singular phenomenon for the magazine’s millions of readers :

 Largely ignored throughout its long history, the pint-sized principality of Monaco last week enjoyed a beautiful modern recognition.
 Grace Kelly, daughter of a millionaire former hod carrier [in short, a construction laborer] from Philadelphia and the virtual princess of moviedom’s make-believe world, was getting married there.
 She was becoming a princess officially by her marriage to Monaco’s Prince Rainier, who holds 139 other titles and is absolute ruler of a 370-acre realm with 20,000 subjects.